NHSDigital/hello-world-auth-examples/user-restricted-separate-auth-tutorials/nhs-login/java/README.md

 and the Java programming language.
 It uses [Spring](https://spring.io/quickstart) to create a simple web application which authenticates the end user using our [mock NHS login authorisation service](https://digital.nhs.uk/developer/guides-and-documentation/security-and-authorisation/testing-apis-with-our-mock-authorisation-service), receives an access token from our authorisation server and calls the user restricted endpoint of our [Hello World API](https://digital.nhs.uk/developer/api-catalogue/hello-world).

 To call a user-restricted API, the end user must be authenticated.
-NHS login is used to authenticate when the end user is a healthcare worker.
+NHS login is used to authenticate when the end user is a patient.
 With the separate authentication and authorisation pattern, authentication is done by NHS login.
 In exchange, you receive an access ID token which you need to exchange it with an access token.
 You need to include this access token in the API request.

 ## Setting up your environment
 This example project was developed using Java 17 and Maven 3.8.6.